 Nevertheless, I don’t think, and never have thought, of Bella as a weak character.
 Even reading it now, I just think of her as a regular teen despite falling in love with a vampire.
 Many of us liked her because she is not your typical rebellious partying teen.
 We were like her – shy, quiet, not athletic, perhaps even hopeless romantics.
 As an adult, I tend to keep in mind that I am reading about teenagers whenever I read from the YA genre.
 We should avoid judging them before remembering what kind of silly things we did as teens.
-However, one thing that remained the same for me when reading this as an adult, is that we really do stupid things when we’re in love.
-Perhaps Bella may have been onto something there.
+However, one thing that remained the same for me when reading this as

 What Does Twilight Mean To You?